MicrosoftEdge/WebView2Feedback/specs/Workers.md

         if (dialog.confirmed)
         {
-            // The 'ScopeUri' is a fully qualified URI that defines the range of URLs
-            // a service worker can control.
-For example, if you registered a service
+            // The 'ScopeUri' should be a fully qualified URI.
+For example, if a site
-            // worker with a 'scope' of '/app/' for an application at https://example.com/,
+            // registers a service worker with a 'scope' of '/app/' for an application
-            // you should specify the full qualified URI i.e., https://example.com/app/
+            // at https://example.com/, you should specify the fully qualified URI, i.e.,
-            // when calling this method.
+            // https://example.com/app/, when calling this method.
+            // Provided `scopeUri` will be normalized so ASCII characters
+            // in the scheme and hostname will be lowercased, and non-ASCII characters
+            // in the hostname will be normalized to their punycode form for comparision.
             CHECK_FAILURE(m_serviceWorkerManager->GetServiceWorkerRegistration(
                 dialog.input.c_str(),
                 Callback<ICoreWebView2GetServiceWorkerRegistrationCompletedHandler>(
-                    [this, &scopeUri](
+                    [this](
                         HRESULT error,
                         ICoreWebView2ServiceWorkerRegistration* serviceWorkerRegistration)
-                        -> HRESULT
+                        noexcept -> HRESULT
                     {
                         CHECK_FAILURE(error);
                         if(serviceWorkerRegistration)
                         {
+                            wil::unique_cotaskmem_string scopeUri;
+                            CHECK_FAILURE(serviceWorkerRegistration->get_ScopeUri(&scopeUri));

                             wil::com_ptr<ICoreWebView2ServiceWorker> serviceWorker;
                             CHECK_FAILURE(serviceWorkerRegistration->get_ActiveServiceWorker(&serviceWorker));
                             if (serviceWorker != nullptr)
                             {
-                                wil::unique_cotaskmem_string ScriptUri;
+                                wil::unique_cotaskmem_string scriptUri;
-                                CHECK_FAILURE(serviceWorker->get_ScriptUri(&ScriptUri));
+                                CHECK_FAILURE(serviceWorker->get_ScriptUri(&scriptUri));

-                                LogMessage(L"Service worker for scope " + scopeUri +
+                                LogMessage(L"Service worker for scope " + std::wstring(scopeUri.get()) +
                                 L" fetched successfully from the script "
                                 + std::wstring(ScriptUri.get()));
                             }